winkm89/teachPress/readme.txt

 * Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong default parameters for [tplist]
 * Bugfix: Fixed a optical sort order problem with assessments
 * Bugfix: Inproceeding renamed to Inproceedings because the singular form doesn't exist

-= 5.0.20 - (05.11.2016) =
-* New: French translation added (Thanks to Alexandre Touzet)

-= 5.0.19 - (01.10.2016) =
-* Bugfix: Delete of publications fails if custom publication meta fields were used (#45)

-= 5.0.18 - (16.09.2016) =
-* New: Enroll multiple students at one time (#23)
-* Changed: Calls of get_currentuserinfo() replaced with wp_get_current_user() calls (#31)
-* Changed: Added class for tp_allbooks_link
-* Changed: Publication search now includes the abstract (#39)
-* Changed: Style improvements for better support for WordPress 4.4+
-* Bugfix: Hide document manager in tinyMCE plugin for users who have no capabilities to use teachPress (#3)
-* Bugfix: HTML output for proceedings shows the edition instead of volume/number (#18)
-* Bugfix: Prevent a deletion of line breaks by bibtexParse in the import (#21)
-* Bugfix: Fixed a variable initialization bug in core/widgets.php (#24)
-* Bugfix: CSV export of enrollments has problems with the visibilty options of meta data fields (#36)
-* Bugfix: Fixed a bug which leads to creation of related content (e.g. pages) for sub courses (#40)
-* Bugfix: [student meta fields]: The "required" attribute could not be set for select boxes (#41)
-* Bugfix: Fixed a sort order problem in the document manager after uploading files (#42)
-* Bugfix: Fixed a possible security issues in enrollments.php

-= 5.0.17 - (15.10.2015) =
-* New: [tpenrollments]: New parameters "order_parent" and "order_child" added

-= 5.0.16 - (13.10.2015) =
-* New: Foreign key checks can be disabled for installs and updates (parameter TEACHPRESS_FOREIGN_KEY_CHECKS added).

-= 5.0.15 - (28.09.2015) =
-* New: [tpcloud]: New parameter "author" added (#16)
-* Bugfix: Fixed a wrong definition of where clauses in some database functions under some conditions (Thanks for reporting to David Lahm)
-* Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong parameter names in shortcodes
-* Bugfix: Fixed several bugs in the copy course function

-= 5.0.14 - (24.08.2015) =
-* Changed: Spanish translation updated (Thanks to Alfonso Montejo)
-* Bugfix: Fixed a bug which has added all default values of the plugin settings after reactivation again
-* Bugfix: Edit student form doesn't display the student data

-= 5.0.13 - (16.08.2015) =
-* New: Optional error reporting for actviations added
-* Bugfix: Descending style formats were not available via tinyMCE plugin [#11](https://github.com/winkm89/teachPress/issues/11)
-* Bugfix: Fixed a bug which leads to an error message after plugin activation

-= 5.0.12 - (22.07.2015) =
-* Bugfix: Fixed a bug in the declaration of two parameters for the tinyMCE plugin
-* Bugfix: Constructor of the books widget updated to PHP 5 style, see [Deprecating PHP4 style constructors in WordPress 4.3](https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/)
-* Bugfix: The plural form of "Journal Articles" was not displayed

-= 5.0.11 - (17.06.2015) =
-* Bugfix: Fixed a bug which prevent the visibility of some teachpress setting tabs
-* Bugfix: Fixed a bug which prevent the selection of sub courses in the course overview
-* Bugfix: [tpsingle]: Missing CSS declaration

-= 5.0.10 - (06.06.2015) =
-* New: Support for HTML text formatting elements (b, i, u, s, sub, sup, em, small, del) in publication titles added
-* Changed: Spanish language files updated (Thanks to Alfonso Montejo Ráez)
-* Changed: Small improvements for character encoding in exports
-* Bugfix: Fixed usage of deprecated parameter (TP_COURSE_SYSTEM, TP_PUBLICATION_SYSTEM) in settings menu

-= 5.0.9 - (15.05.2015) =
-* New: Partial slovenian translation added
-* New: Fade out status messages of the document manager after some seconds
-* Changed: Better course select list for the document manager
-* Bugfix: Fixed a bug in the handling of volume/number formatting in a publication meta row under certain conditions
-* Bugfix: Capability checks added for course actions (editing and deleting)
-* Bugfix: Fixed an "order by" bug in get_tp_options()
-* Bugfix: Prevent loading of frontent scripts/styles in the document manager tab of the tinyMCE plugin
-* Bugfix: [tpcloud]: Author filter doesn't consider the user parameter

-= 5.0.8 - (13.04.2015) =
-* Bugfix: Fixed a bug in [tpenrollments] which displays the wrong student meta data

-= 5.0.7 - (31.03.2015) =
-* Bugfix: Tag list was not displayed in the backend

-= 5.0.6 - (27.03.2015) =
-* New: Send a notification to participants if they were added to a course by admin or after an increase of the number of places
-* Bugfix: [tpcloud, tplist]: Fixed a problem with doubled entries, if the headline type 3 or 4 is used.
-* Bugfix: [tpcloud]: The parameter "type" was ignored
-* Bugfix: [tpcloud]: The filter reset was not displayed if only the author filter was set
-* Bugfix: Fix usage of constant WPLANG under WordPress 4.0 or higher

-= 5.0.5 - (25.03.2015) =
-* Bugfix: Hide the author line of a publication entry, if there is no author or editor given
-* Bugfix: Prevent double escapes for sql statements

-= 5.0.4 - (22.03.2015) =
-* Changed: BibTeX value "tpstatus" renamed to "pubstate" (adapted from biblatex)
-* Bugfix: Missing comma in BibTeX entries

-= 5.0.3 - (17.03.2015) =
-* Bugfix: Fixed an old installer bug, which adds the wrong template for related content.

-= 5.0.2 - (17.03.2015) =
-* New: [tpcloud, tplist, tp_search]: New parameter "container_suffix" added

-= 5.0.1 - (15.03.2015) =
-* New: [tplist]: New parameter "author" added

-= 5.0.0 - (12.03.2015) =
-* New: A real author filter for publications added
-* New: Autocomplete for authors/editors added
-* New: Meta data system for courses, students and publications added
-* New: Assessment management for courses added
-* New: Simple capability management for courses added
-* New: Simple document management for courses added
-* New: Direct export of .bib files for selected publications added (via "Show as BibTeX entry")
-* New: Option for converting utf-8 chars into BibTeX compatible ASCII strings
-* New: Direct creation of related content based on drafts added
-* New: Direct creation of sub courses added
-* New: Page menu for enrollments added
-* New: DOI field for publications added
-* New: Shortcode [tpcourseinfo]
-* New: Shortcode [tpcoursedocs]
-* New: [tpenrollments]: New parameter "date_format" added
-* New: [tpcloud]: New parameter "show_tags_as" added
-* New: tinyMCE 4 plugin for inserting shortcodes and documents
-* New: Send notification to a student if his registration is moved from the waitinglist to the course by automatic fill up
-* New: Editable time limit for exports and uploads added (constant TEACHPRESS_TIME_LIMIT)
-* Changed: Rewritten core API
-* Changed: Rewritten Shortcode [tpcloud]
-* Changed: Rewritten Shortcode [tpenrollments]
-* Changed: [tpcloud, tplist]: Pagination is enabled by default, the parameter entries_per_page is set to 50 (before: 30)
-* Changed: UI modifications for better integration in WordPress 3.9+
-* Changed: Using HTML5s "required" attribute for required fields in registration forms
-* Changed: Using parameters instead of variables for the definition of database table names
-* Changed: Visible names for some publication types changed
-* Changed: Using field type "search" for search fields
-* Changed: Increased varchar limit for some field in table teachpress_pub (author,editor --> 3000 chars; institution, organization --> 500 chars)
-* Changed: The parameters TP_COURSE_SYSTEM and TP_PUBLICATION_SYSTEM were renamed to TEACHPRESS_COURSE_MODULE and TEACHPRESS_PUBLICATION_MODULE
-* Changed: The plugin requires at least WordPress 3.9 instead of 3.3
-* Bugfix: Fixed the handling of curly-brackets for the definition of surnames in author/editor names
-* Bugfix: Replace double spaces in author/editor names
-* Bugfix: BibTeX import: Better identification for the date of publishing
-* Bugfix: teachPress books widget works again
-* Killed: The shortcode [tpdate] is deprecated, use [tpcourseinfo] instead
-* Killed: The following functions are deprecated: get_tp_course(), get_tp_courses(), get_tp_course_free_places(), get_tp_tags(), get_tp_tag_cloud(), get_tp_publication(), get_tp_publications(), tp_is_user_subscribed(), tp_check_bookmark(), tp_admin_page_menu()

 [Older entries](https://github.com/winkm89/teachPress/wiki/Changelog)